MrSmith33/vox/spec/index.md

 Attributes can be specified in one of 3 forms

-1. Apply attributes to the end of the current scope.
+1. `NEI` Apply attributes to the end of the current scope.
 Doesn't apply to nested scopes.
    @attr1 @attr2 @attr3 @attr4 apply to all declarations defined later in the current scope
 ```D
 @attr1 @attr2: